-In accordance with the requirements of the EIA Regulations, these meetings will be advertised prior to the event, within the same newspapers as listed in Chapter 4.4.1.
-Registered I&APs and stakeholders will furthermore be invited in writing to attend the public meetings.
-Minutes for these meetings will be compiled and distributed to all attendees and parties from whom apologies are received.
+In accordance with the requirements of the EIA Regulations, the public meeting was advertised prior to the event, within the same newspapers as listed in Section 4.3.1.
+Registered I&APs and stakeholders were also invited in writing to attend the public meetings.
+Minutes for these meetings were compiled and distributed to all attendees and parties from whom apologies are received.
+The minutes of the public meeting is included in Appendix G of this report.